 Customers’ expectations of the brands they do business with are higher than ever.

-In the 2017 Global Consumer Pulse Report, consulting group Accenture found that 48% of consumers expect special treatment for being a good customer.
+In a study by consulting group Accenture, they found that 48% of consumers expect special treatment for being a good customer.
 Failure to deliver against these expectations can have catastrophic consequences.
-Of those surveyed who had terminated their relationship with a business, one third said it was because that business failed to deliver on personalization.
+Of those surveyed who had terminated their relationship with a bank, one third said it was because that bank failed to deliver on personalization.
 And only 22% believed the service they received was personalized to their needs or personal circumstances.

 The banking industry is used to relying on the idea that people will stay with the same bank for life but this is no longer case.